Skip to product information

 “Shut up, Twerp.”
 Marlis racked the energy coil’s cooling module and set the pistol aside.
 Picking up her customized Renegade MCS6 rifle, she reset the target for long-range and sighted in.

 The lanes of the Syndicorp cruiser’s firing range were all occupied today, but she had eyes only for her target, imagining each bulls-eye as the face of the service recruiter assigned to her file.
-I’m Legacy, for fuck’s sake.
+I’m legacy, for fuck’s sake.
 Descended from a long line of trooper personnel with excellent records.
 And it wasn’t as if she couldn’t keep up during the drills.
-She could out-shoot, out-run, and out-wrestle every woman as well as most men on the squad.
+She could out-shoot, out-run, and out-wrestle every woman as well as most men in the squad.
 So what if she needed a little help to remember what day it was?

 “Marlis!” a man’s voice barked behind her.